Best Disability Insurance Companies in the U.S.

 - Partial Disability

-The elimination period is the wait period that must pass from the time you file a disability insurance claim before you can begin to receive your monthly benefit amount.
-It is a good idea to file your disability claims as soon as possible so your elimination period can begin.
+The elimination period is the wait period that must pass from the time you receive treatment.
+Once you file a disability insurance claim and before you can begin to receive your monthly benefit amount, you must wait out the elimination period.

 The benefit amount represents the amount of money you will receive upon the end of the elimination period.